doantai95/hapyak-embed-api/README.md

 **userId (optional, requires api key)**

 When using an api key, you can optionally pass in a userId.
-The userId should be some string identifier for one of your end users.
+The userId should be some string identifier for the user currently editing the video.

 **groupId (optional, requires api key)**